r-lib/waldo/README.md

 status](https://github.com/r-lib/waldo/workflows/R-CMD-check/badge.svg)](https://github.com/r-lib/waldo/actions)
 <!-- badges: end -->

-The goal of waldo is to find the differences between complex R objects, particularly as needed for unit tests. `waldo::compare()` is inspired by `all.equal()`, but takes additional care to generate actionable insights
+The goal of waldo is to find and concisely describe the difference between a pair of R objects.
+It’s designed specifically to deliver actionable insights to figure out what’s gone wrong in your unit tests.

-by:
+`waldo::compare()` is inspired by `all.equal()`, but takes additional care to generate actionable insights by:

-  - Displaying in-line diffs of atomic vectors.
+  - Displaying diffs of atomic vectors.
   - Using R code (not a text description) to show where differences arise.
-  - Comparing using names, rather than positions, where it makes sense.
+  - Where possible, comparing elements by name, rather than by position.

 <!--
 ## Installation